ELY3M/elys-switch-guide.github.io/docs/extras/updating.md

 It is also possible to update Atmosphere and Hekate through a homebrew utility called `atmosphere-updater`.
 This utility should be installed if you followed our guide.

-If you did not install this utility, you can download it from <a href="https://github.com/ELY3M/atmosphere-updater---modded-by-ELY-M/releases" target="_blank">here</a> or from the homebrew appstore.
+If you did not install this utility, you can download it from <a href="https://github.com/ELY3M/atmosphere-updater---modded-by-ELY-M/releases" target="_blank">here.</a>

 Updating your Atmosphere and Hekate installation using atmosphere-updater: